Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

 [RequireComponent(typeof(CharacterController))]
 ```

-Then you add the gameoject node for the camera, the movement nodes and the Mosue Look nodes.
+Then you add the gameoject node for the camera below the public class name, the movement nodes.
 ```.cs
     public Camera playerCamera;
     public float walkSpeed = 6f;